-Aggression is a symptom of the changes that happen in the brain of a person with dementia.
+Aggression may be a symptom of the changes that happen in the brain of a person living with dementia.
 Aggression is usually directed at the main carer and can vary depending on the type of dementia.

-- " Try not to argue or reason with the person - " Approach the person in a nonthreatening way - " Try to identify triggers that cause the aggression - " If safe to do so, remove yourself from the person to allow them time to calm down - " Consult with your GP if you feel you are at risk of harm.
+- > Try not to argue or reason with the person - " Approach the person in a non-threatening way - " Try to identify triggers that cause the aggression - " If safe to do so, remove yourself from the person to allow them time to calm down - " Consult with your GP if you feel you are at risk of harm.